Are you looking for the best content marketing examples?

-There’s just one problem: content marketing can be seriously hard work.
+There’s just one problem: creative content marketing can be challenging work.

 That’s why we’ve written this article.
 From blogging and social media to video and visual marketing, we’ve got a great collection of B2C and B2B content marketing examples to inspire you.

-These marketing examples from the business world will help you find new ways to get creative and create your own inspirational content marketing to win leads and sales.
+These content marketing examples from the business world will help you find new ways to get creative and inspire you to produce winning content marketing campaigns.

-But before diving into the list of our 31 content marketing exampels, though, let’s get clear on what content marketing is in the first place.
+But before diving into the list of our 29 content marketing examples, let’s clarify what content marketing is in the first place.

 What Is Content Marketing?

-Content marketing is the intentional creation and curation of content with the goal of both attracting new prospects and nurturing them into leads.
+Content marketing is creating and curating content to attract new prospects and nurture them into leads.

-It includes any form of messaging that you use to attract, educate, inform, persuade and inspire a prospect to move them closer to becoming a customer.
+It includes any form of messaging to attract, educate, inform, persuade, and inspire a prospect to move them closer to becoming a customer.

-The goal of content marketing isn’t necessarily immediate sale but rather lead generation combined with strong brand recognition.
+The goal of content marketing is more than immediate sales but rather lead generation combined with strong brand recognition.

 This type of marketing may be delivered via blogs, newsletters, e-books, forums/discussion boards, videos (businesses are creating more and more webinars), social media channels, and many other platforms.